“Don’t dim your light. Don’t be afraid of the light that you see in yourself” Leading Ladies Africa Meets Lisa Nichols

 - Suffering is optional.
 Build your child to coexist inside what you’re creating.
 Let them participate in it.
 Let them play with it and be a part of it.

 - Bring them up in a village where you’re not the only one, where it doesn’t begin and end with you.
 Expand the village.
 It’s not just your household.
 Let other people play a part.
 Be clear and set healthy boundaries.
 My son knew when I needed mommy time.
 And I allocated 90 minutes a day where I did nothing else but be present to him, play games with him, cook with him.
 Ninety minutes every day.
 That filled up his tank substantially, so when I was gone for four days or five days, he didn’t question it.

-If you could speak to your 24-year-old self, what would you say?
+If you could speak to your younger self, what would you say?

 High heels are gonna hurt in years to come go so quit wearing all those stilettos.
 Wear some wedges.
 Wear some tennis shoes!

 I would say, fall madly in love with you first, and spend less time trying to get him to fall madly in love with you.
 The rest will take care of itself.

 I would tell my younger self to quit hiding out.
 Quit hiding out in humor.
 Quit hiding out with the weight gain.
 Quit hiding out by saying yes to other people because you want them to like you.
 Don’t dim your light.
 Don’t be afraid of the light that you see in yourself.
 Don’t be afraid of it for you, and don’t be afraid of what other people might think when they see it.

 What does success and fulfillment mean to you?

 It means living a life of no regrets.
 Success to me is looking back when I’m 90.
 Looking back when, when I’m my grandmother’s age.
 She turns 90 this year.
 Looking back and owning every single one of my decisions with great joy.
 Success to me is when I’m in my rocking chair and I’m not getting up and moving a lot, that I’ve got some of the best memories on the planet to sit with.